 The Child Health BC Steering Committee endorsed a standardized approach to the development, implementation and evaluation of PEWS in BC hospitals (BC PEWS).

 BC PEWS is a five-component system that provides a standardized framework and language to identify potential deterioration in a child, mitigate the risk and escalate care as needed as early as possible.

 Through the work of Child Health BC and partnering with the Regional Health Authorities, British Columbia is the first jurisdiction in North America to adapt a province-wide standardized early warning system for pediatrics.

 The initiative includes a number of phases and components:

-- Evaluation and research completed for 14 sites, which showed that BC PEWS has resulted in improvements in care, clinical documentation and clinician satisfaction.
+- Evaluation and research: completed for 14 sites and showed that BC PEWS has resulted in improvements in care, clinical documentation and clinician satisfaction.
 Opportunities for further education were also documented.

 Where Are We Now?

 Based on evaluation and research results, Child Health BC is redesigning the PEWS flowsheet and developed a PEWS Refresher Course as an online education resource.

 Implementation of BC PEWS ED is currently underway, supported by Child Health BC's provincial strategies for education, implementation, and quality improvement and evaluation